 The energy bar 8 is an ETL certified power block that holds up to 8 devices.
 Each outlet has independent monitoring to your console.
 Each outlet is measure for voltage, which is a key parameter to measure when it comes to equipment.
 Low output could point to upcoming equipment failure and an early warning sign to replace equipment.

 And this is all just talking about what comes in the box!
 The APEX has a number of add-ons you can bolt onto the system.
-Such add-ons include a leak detection kit, dosing automation, flow monitoring, an ATO line, PAR monitoring.
+Such add-ons include a leak detection kit, dosing automation, flow monitoring, an ATO line, PAR monitoring, and automatic fish feeders.
 The most recent add-on, the Trident, promising complete dosing automation.
 This is the holy grail of reef automation.
 It really is a complete aquarium monitoring system.

 The future is bright with the APEX Neptune.
 It is a solid investment that comes with you with any aquarium you keep and can even be used to run multiple tanks.
 The biggest downfall is its price.
 If you are running an aquarium with prized exotic livestock and corals, the price actually doesn’t seem that bad compared to the value that is housed in the tank.